 There is so much amazing food to eat in Austria, it can get difficult to decide what’s really worth trying!
 That’s why I’ve composed this list of all my favorite things that I ate while in Austria.
 These are all things that I’ve tried myself and highly recommend!
 I think a weekend is the perfect amount of time to spend in Vienna and try out these foods.
 Here are some of the best ways to spend 48 hours in Vienna!
+If you’re traveling with children, be sure to check out this awesome post on Austria with kids.

 To be clear, there are more than one place to eat all of this food, I’ve just recommended the places that I’ve tried it at that I really enjoyed!
 All of my options are also budget-friendly, as I tried all of these foods while traveling during a semester studying abroad!